bmurmann/EE628/3_Tools/win.md

 export KLAYOUT_PATH=$PDKPATH/libs.tech/klayout:$PDKPATH/libs.tech/klayout/tech
 ```

 8\.
-Type `xschem` to see the schematic editor showing simulation test setups.
+Type `xschem` to launch the schematic editor.
+By default, this shows simulation test setups provided by the foundry.
 Left click "NGSPICE", then right-click "descend schematic."
-You now see testbenches for various components.
-Left-click "dc_lv_nmos" then right-click "descend schematic."
-Click netlist, then simulate and CTRL-click "load waves" to see the simulation output.
+You now see testbenches for the various components that are availbale in the PDK.

+9\.
+As an example, left-click "dc_lv_nmos" then right-click "descend schematic."
+Now click "IHP -> Create FET and BIP .save file" in the top menu to create an include file that is required for this particular simulation.
+Next, click "netlist," then "simulate" and CTRL-click "load waves" to see the simulation output.